OpenSourceEconomics/grmpy/docs/index.rst

     * If the interaction with pypi gets too cumbersome, we can consider using bumpversion, zest.releaser, or hatch ...

     * We need all figures formatted exactly identical, referenced in the main text and figure headings.
 There is no apparent naming convention for the python scripts and files in the figures subdirectory.
+Do we need the __init__ file, remove carneiro paper screenshot.

     * We want the table of content in the pdf two go to depth two, but now show up in the html version at all.